bernardocarvalho/MARTe2-demos-padova/README.md

 Now everything should work correctly.

 ### Official Docker Image
-If you prefer, we released a docker image based on CentOS 7 with all the settings needed for running the examples.
+We released a docker image based on CentOS 7 with all the settings needed for running the examples.
 Download here: https://link.com

 Run a container with a virtual terminal session and interactive option:

- `docker run -it marte2-training /bin/bash`
+ `docker run -it marte2-training`

- `docker start <container id>`

- `docker attach <container id>`
+The image comes with all the environment variable already set up.